Skip to content Skip to footer

 Hyperspectral cameras take the final step from being solely imaging cameras to actual spectrometers.
 They provide dozens to hundreds of spectral bands, usually directly adjacent and evenly distributed.
 This allows hyperspectral systems to apply established spectroscopic techniques such as derivative spectroscopy, chemometrics, and others.
 As a result, they become highly versatile tools for various applications in chemical detection, analytics, and sensor-based sorting.

 Originally, hyperspectral imaging was developed for remote sensing applications in satellites and airborne measurement systems.
-As a pioneer of hyperspectral imaging for industrial applications, in 2006 EVK introduced the first generation of HELIOS hyperspectral cameras for the recycling industry.
-EVK HELIOS hyperspectral cameras measure in the near-infrared to short-wavelength infrared range from 930 nm to 1700 nm, which is particularly useful for material identification.
+As a pioneer for industrial applications, EVK introduced the first generation of the HELIOS hyperspectral camera for the recycling industry back in 2006.
+EVK HELIOS hyperspectral cameras measure in the near-infrared and short-wave infrared range from 930 nm to 1700 nm. which is particularly useful for material identification.

 Both hyperspectral imaging and imaging spectroscopic systems provide spatially resolved spectroscopic information about a sample.
 Spectrally calibrated hyperspectral cameras have become the norm in the machine vision industry since their introduction by EVK.
 The distinction between a hyperspectral camera and an imaging spectrometer is no longer fundamental with the emphasis instead on specific performance metrics.
-Hyperspectral imaging is a powerful method for machine vision applications such as in-line measurement and monitoring, sensor-based sorting, in-line quality control, foreign body detection, and many more.
+Hyperspectral imaging is a powerful method for machine vision applications such as in-line measurements, monitoring, sensor-based sorting, quality control, foreign object detection and much more.

 Hyperspectral Camera Features